 Here are some recipes to get you started:

 As you can see from the pictures, I just used some jars from my pantry—old jam jars and canning jars.
-You could also get nicer jars at the dollar store.
+You could also get nicer jars at your dollar store or from Amazon.
 One of my friends adds a cute little wooden spoon with her bath salts.
 So the presentation can be as simple or fancy as you want to make it.

 Cost: $5-10, depending on the recipe you use (essential oils are more expensive)